Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: The effective charges-inspired estimates

-As the result of application of items 2 and 4 we gain the following five- and six-loop coefficients $f^E_5$ and $f^E_6$ of the Euclidean quantity (\ref{F}): Utilizing these formulas and contributions $\Delta_5$ and $\Delta_6$ that model the proportional to powers of $\pi^2$ ``kinematic'' terms (\ref{C5}-\ref{C6}) we estimate values of $t^M_5$ and $t^M_6$-coefficients at fixed number of massless flavors.
-The results of the corresponding numerical evaluations are given in Table~\ref{Table3}.
-In Table~\ref{Table3} we also present estimates of the same coefficients, obtained from the infrared renormalon (IRR) based analysis of Ref.\cite{Beneke:2016cbu} and from the application of the large-$\beta_0$ expansion to the calculated in Ref.\cite{Ball:1995ni} renormalon-chain contributions to the coefficients of the on-shell-$\overline{\rm{MS}}$ mass relation.
-The details of these analyzes will be discussed below.
+Utilizing these expressions and Eqs.(\ref{C5}-\ref{C6}) for $\Delta_5$, $\Delta_6$ that model the ``kinematic'' $\pi^2$-terms, we estimate the ECH-values of the coefficients $t^M_5$, $t^M_6$ at the fixed number of massless flavors given in Table~\ref{Table3}.
+There we also present the estimates of the same coefficients, obtained by us from the application of the large-$\beta_0$ expansion to the renormalon-chain contributions \cite{Ball:1995ni} to coefficients of the on-shell-$\overline{\rm{MS}}$ mass relation (see 4- and 5-th columns of Table~\ref{Table3}) and with the help of the infrared renormalon (IRR) asymptotic formula \cite{Beneke:1998ui, Pineda:2001zq, Beneke:2016cbu}, used recently in \cite{Mateu:2017hlz, Hoang:2017suc, Komijani:2017vep} (see 6-th column).
+The details of these our analyzes will be discussed below.